Data Centers in Cologne

 Power Analysis

-Power Grid Reliability: The local grid is well-engineered and utilizes redundant transmission lines to support the city heavy industrial and media sectors.
-Data center corridors benefit from multi-substation support, ensuring high availability and consistent power quality.
+Power Grid Reliability: The local grid is well-engineered and utilizes redundant transmission lines to support the heavy industrial and media sectors.
+Data center corridors benefit from multi-substation support, ensuring high availability and consistent power quality for mission-critical hardware.

 Market Access, Business & Tax Climate